tenth-speed-writer/buffer-jack/README.md

 ---

 Agenda:
-* Finish padding, rendering for menus.
+* PlayField renderer handling for variable height, width
+* PlayField overflow of drawable space when screen space is limited
 * Create a global tick
 * Create an animation tick cycle (maybe a TickHandler class?)

---- The row width error is in the MenuOption.rows getter.
+---